James Michael: Career

 He released a solo song "Learn to Hate You," which premiered on November 26, 2012.

 Michael met up with Sixx and Ashba early in 2013 to start writing songs for a new Sixx:A.M. album, which turned out to be Modern Vintage, released in 2014.
 It debuted at #1 on the rock charts.
 The band followed up in 2016 with two albums Prayers for the Damned and Prayers for the Blessed, before going on a successful USA and European tour.
 The following year, they decided to take a hiatus.

 In 2019, Sixx:A.M. released their first song in three years, "Talk to Me," in support of the #TalktoMe campaign against opioid addiction.
-The following year, James performed on a remake of a Sixx:A.M. song, “Maybe It’s Time,” featuring Ivan Moody (Five Finger Death Punch), Tommy Vext (Bad Wolves), Arron Bruno (Awolnation), Joe Elliot (Def Leppard) and Slash (Guns N' Roses), all proceeds again were donated to the battle against opioid addiction, a cause important to James throughout his career.
+The following year, James performed on a remake of a Sixx:A.M. song, "Maybe It's Time," featuring Ivan Moody (Five Finger Death Punch), Tommy Vext (Bad Wolves), Arron Bruno (Awolnation), Joe Elliot (Def Leppard) and Slash (Guns N' Roses), all proceeds again were donated to the battle against opioid addiction, a cause important to James throughout his career.

 In 2021, Sixx:A.M. released their Hits album, a compilation of fan favorites and a few new tracks most notably "The First 21."

-James Michael's 2022 releases include The Retaliators movie theme, “21 Bullets,” written by James and Nikki Sixx.
-He recently released a solo recording, "California Smile."
+James Michael's 2022 releases include The Retaliators movie theme, "21 Bullets," written by James and Nikki Sixx.
+He then released a solo recording, California Smile.
 He is currently working in his recording studios in both the US and UK/Ireland developing new rock and pop artists, focusing heavily on his strengths as a multi-instrumentalist, songwriter, lead vocalist, producer, and mixer.